Download OpenAPI specification:Download

 +- docker

-| +- # files to run the example via docker images, which we will not need now
+| +- # files to run the example via Docker images which we won't need now

 |